Concert Communications Services: Concert with MCI

 Concert's aim was to build a network which would provide easy global connectivity to multinational corporations.
 A series of Concert products were announced, which were based on Concert's global delivery platform, to fulfill its stated mission to develop a portfolio of enhanced telecommunication services targeted at multinational corporations.
-These services were available to purchase from both the owners, plus a series of partners who signed into the Concert global platform around the world.
+These services were available to purchase from both the owners, plus a series of partners who signed in to the Concert global platform around the world.
 Concert's portfolio of services included: